 With New ‘Empowerment Fund,’ Engineering Alumni Help Students Take the Next Step

-Starting this semester, the WIN Empowerment Fund will help engineering students with financial need cover the incidental costs associated with securing academic and professional positions after graduation
+The WIN Empowerment Fund will help engineering students cover the incidental costs associated with securing academic and professional positions after graduation

 When Duke student Katie Taylor showed up for dinner at the Nashville home of friend and mentor Stacy Klein-Gardner (BME, ’91), she only expected a nice meal, pleasant conversation and perhaps advice for her interview with Vanderbilt’s graduate program in mathematics education.
 She didn’t bargain on planting the seed for a new Duke Engineering program called the WIN Empowerment Fund aimed at covering the incidental expenses students face when they make their first big career step.